 Sharing: Natural items and books may be brought in to share with the class.
 Toys should remain at home.

-Birthdays: Birthdays are always a time of great excitement and birthday treats are welcome.
+Birthdays: Birthdays are always a time of great excitement and healthy birthday treats are welcome.
 We do ask that birthday party invitations not be distributed at school unless you have invited everyone in the whole class – this will avoid many hurt feelings.
 Children may enjoy donating a special book to the school as part of their birthday celebration.

 Illness: Please keep your child at home if he/she exhibits symptoms of contagious diseases including colds and fevers (100 degrees or higher).
 With vomiting and diarrhea children should remain at home for 24 hours from the last episode of illness.
 Please contact the staff if your child will not be attending school due to illness.